dhtdht020/osc-dl/README.md

 This command is unfinished, and can currently only check for exact matches.

+The following arguments can be used

+- `-n / --name` Required.
+Name of homebrew app to query.
+- `-v / --verify` Caused query to return "True" if the app is present and "False" if it isn't.

 ## Download Everything (get-all command)

 This command was intended for debugging, and we don't recommend using it, as it might have an unexpected behaviour.